sergiocollado/potpourri/Notes_on_protocols/Notes_on_SSL_TLS.md

 1. The certificate authority (CA) is the corner stone of the TLS/SSL process.
    - CA has a public key and private key.
    - CA has a self-signed certificate
-2. A server want a certificate
+2. A server wants to adquire a certificate
 3. The server generates a public and private key.
-4. Then the server generates a certificate signing request (CSR).
+4. Then the server generates a Certificate Signing Request (CSR).
    - CSR contains the server's public key
    - CSR is signed by server's private key
 5. The server gives the signed CSR to the certificate autority (CA).